HaochongYANG/commercial-report-for-Expedia/README.md

 # commercial_report_for_expedia
-Source code: Data Analysis Report for Expedia.Rmd
+Source Code: Data Analysis Report for Expedia.Rmd

 Project Overview: Data-Analysis-Report-for-Expedia.pdf

+Data Set: ExpediaSearchData.csv

 This file contains my project which analyzed the sample data provided by Expedia. data that are used for analyzing in this project are a random sample consisted of 1000 searches made by consumers who made at least one click on the Expedia website during a period from 2021-06-01 to 2021-07-31.